makrai/notes/cummins18-speech-health.md

       * ComParE 2011: recognition of speech affected by intoxication or fatigue
         * it was held before deep learning became SOTA in speech processing
       * 2017 almost two-thirds of entrants integrated some aspect of DL
-        * feature representation learning, classification or both
+        * feature representation learning, classification, or both
 * Internet-of-Things (IoT) means there is currently a vast array of
   * microphone enabled smart-devices and wearable technologies on the market, eg, the Apple WatchTM series, Samsung GearTM technology, or